Understanding 1099 and Workers’ Comp

 According the the IRS, a worker is more likely a 1099 independent contractor if:

-If you have questions about workers’ comp insurance and independent contractors, our licensed insurance experts are happy to assist you.
+If you have questions about workers’ comp or are wondering if you need workers’ comp insurance for contractors, our licensed insurance experts are happy to assist you.

 Meeting your workers’ comp insurance obligation is essential.
 So is getting your policy from an insurer you can rely on if an employee has to file a claim.